 Emilia Romagna food List

 Here’s the Emilia Romagna food list with all the highlights of Emilia Romagna food specialties.
 These below are some of the most famous, most popular dishes and regional food products in Italy’s favorite foodie destination.
-Also, if you’re looking for some Emilia Romagna food recipes, you can check out the Wandering Cookbook, which has some of the authentic Italian food recipes in it!
+Also, if you’re looking for some Emilia Romagna food recipes, you can check out the recipes on Europe dishes for some ideas!

 - Vinegar: Balsamic Vinegar of Modena,Balsamic Vinegar of Reggio Emilia,